Alderwood

 Pros, Cons & Who It's For

 Alderwood's value proposition is straightforward: you get more freehold for your dollar than comparable Toronto or Etobicoke markets, in exchange for giving up subway access and walkable daily errands.
-That trade-off works well for a specific buyer type and is genuinely difficult for others.
+That trade-off works well for a specific buyer type and is difficult for others.
 Families who commute by car or GO Train, who value outdoor access and community programming, and who have discovered that the Lakeshore West GO makes downtown more accessible than the address implies, tend to find Alderwood punches above its price.
 Buyers who need TTC frequency or walkable daily amenity at their door tend to find the compromise harder to accept over time.

 - Accessible freehold price point: detached homes in the $900K to $2M range represent strong value relative to comparable Etobicoke markets, with newer custom builds at the upper end